James-HoneyBadger/SagaCraft/ADVENTURE_LIBRARY.md

-# Colossal StoryWorks - Game Library
+# SagaCraft - Game Library

 ## 🎉 Featured Adventures Available

-Colossal StoryWorks now ships with two curated sample adventures: one that exercises every narrative and systems feature, and a compact visual builder demo that spotlights the new point-and-click workflow.
+SagaCraft now ships with two curated sample adventures: one that exercises every narrative and systems feature, and a compact visual builder demo that spotlights the new point-and-click workflow.

 ### **Visual Builder Sample Adventure**
 - **File**: `adventures/visual_builder_sample.json`